NSO-developer/nso-gitbook/administration/management/high-availability.md

 * `/high-availability/ha-node{id}/failover-primary`
 * `/high-availability/settings/enable-failover`

 For automatic failover to function, `/high-availability/settings/enable-failover` must be se to `true`.
 It is then possible to enable at most one node with a nominal role secondary as failover-primary, by setting the parameter `/high-availability/ha-node{id}/failover-primary`.
-A node with a nominal role primary is also implicitly a failover-primary - it will act as failover-primary if its currently assigned role is secondary.
+The failover works in both directions; if a nominal primary is currently connected to the failover-primary as a secondary and loses the connection, then it will attempt to take over as a primary.

 Before failover happens, a failover-primary-enabled secondary node may attempt to reconnect to the previous primary before assuming the primary role.
 This behavior is configured by the parameters denoting how many reconnect attempts will be made, and with which interval, respectively.